chiyodad/cbeams.github.io/_posts/2014-08-23-dockerize-this.md

 ![VirtualBox Port Forwarding](http://i.imgur.com/5fgzCiw.jpg)

-**From virtual Linux guest to Docker container.** Finally, port 4000 must be explicitly exposed on the container itself, and requests to the boot2docker daemon must be forwarded to it.
+**3. From virtual Linux guest to Docker container.** Finally, port 4000 must be explicitly exposed on the container itself, and requests to the boot2docker daemon must be forwarded to it.
 This is configured with the `-p 4000:4000` flag as seen in the step above.

 Altogether then, the request flow is:

-    router:80 -> mac:4000 -> vbox:4000 -> container:4000
+    router:80 -> server:4000 -> virtualbox:4000 -> container:4000

 This is complicated, but it does work (as evidenced by your reading this right now).
 Keep in mind that the worst part is the VirtualBox configuration, and that goes away entirely if the physical server is a Linux box to begin with.